 Senna vs Brundle can be viewed online via the Vimeo On Demand service.
 This allows as many racing fans around the world as possible to watch it in the easiest way whenever and wherever they choose to.
 To watch the film simply use the purchase function on the top right of the video player.
-The film is produced in 4k (UHD), the resolution streamed can be changed in the lower right corner of the video player.
+The film is produced in 4k (UHD), the resolution streamed can be changed in the lower right corner of the video player.find out

 If you liked the film please share it with as many people as you can.
 The people competing that year, both on and off the track, went on to achieve great things in the sport, one of them even became one of the greatest racing drivers of all time.
 This film has been made for the fans of motor racing and to honour a very special season.

 In 1983 two young racing drivers where fighting for supremacy in the British Formula 3 series.
 Winning the championship would guarantee them a place in Formula 1 for the next year.
 It was a time when junior formula racing was still simple and raw; a time when the driver was in charge of winning.

 The two men fighting could not be more different, one was from a well off family in Brazil who had easily won all the championships he had participated in up to this point and the other one had no money, pinning his hopes on a season that could be his last, his dream of becoming a professional racing driver could be over.
 These two men were Ayrton Senna and Martin Brundle.

 In the beginning Ayrton lived up to his reputation, winning and pushing the car like no other driver, Martin was finishing second in each event, but second was not good enough, not if you want to make it to Formula 1.
 Martin had to find a way to beat Ayrton or it would all be over.
 How do you beat a man in the best car on the grid?
 You find a way into his head.